Using the shapes layer#

 Layer ordering#

-You can adjust the ordering of shapes in the layer by selecting shapes and then clicking the move to front or move to back buttons.
 You can get the ordering of all the shapes using the layer.z_indices property.
 You can also set the initial ordering of shapes by passing a list to the layer.z_index property.

-Shapes layer opacity#
+shapes layer opacity#

 The opacity value applies to all shapes.
 You can initialize the shape opacities using the opacity keyword argument which accepts a single opacity value that will be applied globally.
 You can then access the opacity using the layer.opacity property.
 In order to adjust the opacity of individual shapes you need to adjust the alpha value in the layer.edge_color and layer.face_color properties.